Consensys/PLCRVoting/README.md

 * during the commit stage: although users' vote options are hidden (using a random salt), the number of tokens with which the user voted in the poll is emitted with the transaction and available to other users

 * a user can only have 1 valid commit per poll. a re-committed vote will effectively delete the former commit

+* voting in polls does not risk losing voting rights. if you vote in the minority bloc of a poll, you do not lose any tokens. yes, PLCR voting (in it's current implementation) does not stake tokens!

+#### Goals

+**Tactical goal**: increase the number of tokens one owns

+* vote in every poll, vote with the majority

+**Strategic goal**: increase the value of those tokens one owns

+* vote judiciously to make the system more valuable